FailAcademy/learning/html-css-essentials/adp-vancouver/_slides/week-04/02-forms-react-redux.md

 Add any of the following to a form of your choosing:

-- show an error message if the password is shorter than 5 characters
+- Show an error message if the password is shorter than 5 characters
-- make it impossible for a user to type a username longer than 8 characters
+- Make it impossible for a user to type a username longer than 8 characters
-- validate that a username does not contain any capital letters
+- Validate that a username does not contain any capital letters
-- disable the submit button if any of the fields are invalid
+- Disable the submit button if any of the fields are invalid

 ---
 template: inverse